judbau/Focus-TTS/README.md

 The file "Questionnaire.pdf" contains the questionnaire that was used for the listening test.
 It consits of an introduction, followed by the collection of demographic data, instructions to the listening test and the listening test (stimuli rating).
 The stimuli were presented to participants in random order.
 They were asked to rate each stimulus on a 9-point scale from bad to excellent.

 ## Text input
 The file "Test_input.pdf" contains the lines of text that were used during inference (i.e., synthesis) of the stimuli.
-For the inference with the test model, the sign '!' was used as a tag to indicate to the model that there is a narrow corrective focus on a word.
+For the inference with the test model, the sign '!' was used as a tag to indicate to the model that a word carries a narrow corrective focus.